A Buyer’s Agent’s Perspective: What Really Happens at Open Homes in South East Queensland

 And Then There’s the Armchair Expert

-I’ve walked through thousands of homes.
-This isn’t just a job—it’s a craft.
+I’ve walked through thousands of homes in South East Queensland.
+This isn’t just a job, it’s a craft.
 And the more you do it, the more you understand how to protect clients, find value, and move fast in a changing market.

 Because at the end of the day, the goal is simple: help my clients win.